Are you considering buying a smart home? This article will share the types of technology you can hope to...

 Key facts about Banbury

-- Of the 26 or so primary schools in and around Banbury, William Morris Primary School was rated “outstanding” in a recent Ofsted report.
-Of the 9 state secondary schools and academies, the Catholic Blessed George Napier Catholic School and Sixth Form (for all ages 11 to 18) was also rated “good” by Ofsted.
+- There are 26 or so primary schools in and around Banbury, including William Morris Primary School.
+There are 9 state secondary schools and academies, including the Catholic Blessed George Napier Catholic School and Sixth Form (for all ages 11 to 18);

-- Banbury is located 21 miles northwest of the City of Oxford, and local services offer links to the rail hub there.
-London (Marylebone) is just an hour away by trains that depart every 30 minutes from Banbury station and are operated by Chiltern Railways.
+- Banbury is 21 miles northwest of the City of Oxford, and local services offer links to the rail hub there.
+London (Marylebone) is just an hour away by trains that depart every 30 minutes from Banbury station and are operated by Chiltern Railways;

 - The centre of Banbury is a 16-minute drive away from junction 11 of the M40 motorway – and from there, south to London (approximately 1 hour and 20 minutes) and north to the Midlands.